 Installed chain guards will stop your trousers or jeans from greasing or caught by a bike chain.
 Certainly, another must-have feature!

 Nearly all current models of electric bikes will have disc brakes instead of more traditional V-brakes.
 Disc brakes offer improved braking power over V-brakes and work well in all weather conditions.
-We will talk more about disk brakes in other posts.
+We will talk more about disk brakes in other articles.

 Commuting on an electric bike can and should be lots of fun.
 Why not?
 You are using the power of an electric motor to move you forward.
 Moreover, you are enjoying all the fun of regular biking without spending nearly as much effort.